tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 Since the lower layers are already trained, this learns somewhat faster than training from scratch.
-By 400 iterations, there are already some spaces being ouput, by 500, some correct characters are being output, and by 1000 iterations, it is already getting most characters correct.
+By 400 iterations, there are already some spaces being output, by 500, some correct characters are being output, and by 1000 iterations, it is already getting most characters correct.
 By the time it finishes, it should be at 2.6% character/8.6% word.